eformsignen/eformsignen.github.io/help/chapter2.rst

 -  **Contacts:** You can add non-member contacts to the contact list and manage them.

+      -  **My contacts:** You can add and view the contact information of non-members.

+      -  **Shared contacts:** You can add the contacts you want to share with other members in the Manage shared contacts page.

 -  **Manage templates:** Only template managers can access this menu.
 You can view the template list and configure the template settings.

 -  **Manage company:** Only company managers can access this menu.
 You can view and edit company information.